techiearchive/aws-practice-codebase/ec2-user-data/ec2-solr-instance.md

-# User data to prepare solr instance with Amazon Linux 2 AMI on EC2
+# User data to prepare solr instance (master and slave) with Amazon Linux 2 AMI on EC2

 ```
 #!/bin/bash